quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

-An endpoint SHOULD send an immediate acknowledgement when a packet marked with the ECN Congestion Experienced (CE) codepoint in the IP header is received and the previous packet was not marked CE.
+An endpoint SHOULD send an immediate acknowledgement when a packet marked with the ECN Congestion Experienced (CE) codepoint in the IP header is received and the previously received packet was not marked CE.

 And endpount SHOULD also treat packets received with a CE mark as though they were ack-eliciting, even if they are not ack-eliciting.
 This ensures